codefordenver/partner-finder/README.md

 1. You should see a login page.
 Use the following credentials for development:
     - username: `user@gmail.com`
     - password: `password`

+### With the Backend Development Server (Frontend Only)

+If you only plan to work on the frontend and do not want to use docker compose, we also have the backend running on a development server.
+In this case, you will need to have @galbwe set up a user account for you to log in with.
+Follow these steps to get up and running:

+1. Email galbwe92@gmail.com requesting a username and password for development.
+1. Once your credentials are set up, `cd` to the `frontend` directory.
+1. Install dependencies by running `yarn`
+1. Start the app with `yarn dev`

+You should see a login screen where you can test your credentials.

 ## Creating Database Migration Files
 You'll need a python virtual environment in the `backend` directory.
 Make sure you have python 3.7 or up installed.
 Ideally 3.9 since that is what is used in the rest api.
 You can check the version with `python --version`